-My brain dump is a small part of my morning routine.
+This kind of journal prompt is a small part of my morning routine.
 But you could spend a lot more time doing this.
 It’s a great way to clear your head and allow yourself to really get ready for the day.

-Like I said, I think it’s important for you to use a pen and paper for this type of journaling.
+As I said, I think it’s important for you to use a pen and paper for this type of journaling.
 It’ll make you slow down and really process your thoughts.

 3. Top Priorities

 The other thing I do during my morning routine is to jot down my top 3 priorities for the day.
 Some people like to journal out everything they have going on for that day to help them be prepared.
 With a daily journal, I usually just stick with the top priorities for the day to keep me from being overwhelmed.

 You could also do a nighttime routine where you’re planning for the next day.
 This can help you go to sleep with a clear head.

 Another great use of a daily journal is to problem-solve issues in your life or business.
 If I’m dealing with an issue, I write out the pros and cons of it and it’s very helpful.
 For this type of journaling, I just use a basic notepad and put my phone away.
 It helps me focus on the issue in front of me and lets my mind wander.

 It’s important to get your thoughts out and do this for problems you’re dealing with in your business or decisions you need to make.
 Writing down your thoughts will help you just get it all out and process the situation.

 I think the real old-school way of journal writing is to just write down anything and everything on your mind.
 You just start writing about life events, your day, your emotions…let your mind run a stream of consciousness.
 It could even help with your mental health.

 When you let your mind be creative and just think with pen and paper, you will be amazed at what you come up with.
 So if you’re looking for journal ideas, one idea is to literally write down whatever is on your mind at the moment.